sueszli/blog/choosing macos.md

      it isn't economically viable for companies to support linux as there are so many distros and so few users.

-     emulators (ie. wine) break with microsoft word, zoom and even the chrome browser doesn't render the same as on windows or macos.

-     you could argue that this isn't linux's fault but i think it's a valid point to make since it's a problem that you will have to deal with if you use linux.
+     emulators (ie. wine) break with microsoft word, zoom and even the chrome browser doesn't render the same as on windows or macos. of course there are plenty of open source alternatives but you don't always get to choose what software your team is using and it is a lot of work. you could argue that this isn't linux's fault but that of big tech. i think it's a valid point to make since it's a problem that you will have to deal with if you use linux.

-     you need to develop your very own workflow with open source software to get work done which is a lot of work, and highly impractical if you need to collaborate with others.

 - lack of support for most laptop hardware